Life in El Paso: 10 Things to Know BEFORE Moving to El Paso, Texas

 Spend time outdoors.

-• McKelligon Canyon: Known as a hot spot for rock climbing, hiking, biking, walking, and running.
+• McKelligon Canyon: A hot spot for rock climbing, hiking, biking, walking, and running.

 • Mammoth Rock: This local landmark offers fantastic views of the city and an even better hike.

-• Lost Dog Trailhead: This is an awesome place to hike, ride your bike, walk the dog, or get a great workout in.
-Make sure to bring water and wear your hiking boots on this 7.7-mile trail.
+• Lost Dog Trailhead: This is an excellent place to hike, ride your bike, walk the dog, or get a great workout.
+Bring water and wear your hiking boots on this 7.7-mile trail.

-• Ron Coleman Trailhead: While this trail can get a bit treacherous in certain areas, it is a really cool spot and a great hike for moderate levels.
+• Ron Coleman Trailhead: While this trail can get treacherous in certain areas, it is an excellent spot and a great hike for moderate levels.
 Wear sunscreen and bring a hat!

 You might want to learn Spanish.